salt-labs/docs/content/frameworks/devops/_index.md

 - quote,

-  > DevOps is about getting away from monkeying servers with the goal of monkeying systems that monkey the servers for you.
+  > DevOps is about getting away from monkeying around with servers with the goal of monkeying with systems that monkey with the servers for you.

 - quote,